HomagGroup/HOMAG-Connect/Applications/ProductionAssist/Samples/Feedback/Readme.md

 ### 2. ReportAsFinished
 With the HOMAG Connect Client, a production entity can be reported as finished.
 For this, you have to specify the following parameters:
 - workstationId
--  productionEntityId (can be identitified by it)
+-  productionEntityId (can be identified by it)
--  publicId (can be identitified by it)
+-  publicId (can be identified by it)
--  barcode (can be identitified by it)
+-  barcode (can be identified by it)
 -  quantity

 <strong>Example:</strong>